 Early History of the Belisle family

-Another 105 words (8 lines of text) covering the years 1573, 1615, 1684, 1701, 1707, 1746, and 1748 are included under the topic Early Belisle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Belisle research.
+More information is included under the topic Early Belisle History in all our PDF Extended History products and printed products wherever possible.

 Belisle Spelling Variations

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Belisle, some of which include Belisle, Bélisle, Belle-Isle, Belleisle and many more.